pes-alcoding-club/student-ratings/README.md

 1. How can I improve my rating?

     The only way you can improve your rating is by consistently scoring more than those who are rated higher than you.
-2. Which contests have been considered for these ratings?
+1. Which contests have been considered for these ratings?

     The contests considered for ratings have been listed [here](database/README.md).
 This list will be updated after calculating the ratings for each contest.
-2. Which contests are taken into account for rating?
+1. Which contests are taken into account for rating?

     Contests in ['Competitive Programming PESU' Calendar](https://calendar.google.com/calendar?cid=N3RsZGt1dXEwcW1mOW9ub2Jxb3ByZ2Z1cDRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) are considered for ratings.
-3. How can I tell if these ratings are legitimate?
+1. How can I tell if these ratings are legitimate?

     You can verify the ratings yourself by running [this script](executor.sh).
 It resets all students' ratings to default values and recomputes it for all contests so far in chronological order.

+1. How can I get the scoreboard only for some particular contest(s)?

+    Clone this repository, open [executor.sh](executor.sh) and remove the contests you do not want the scoreboard for.
+Run this script and check [scoreboard.csv](scoreboard.csv).